pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/help/troubleshooting/symbols-with-non-ansi-keyboard/index.md

 For this reason, there are mismatches of symbols actually input and key code names on non-ANSI keyboards.

-Determining which characters are to be input by keyboard event is later step in processing flow.
+Determining which characters are to be input by keyboard event is the later step in the processing flow of macOS.
 Karabiner-Elements changes input events on a layer closer to the hardware, which is why it works like this.

 Please use key code names that matches your layout.